VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Experiment Results

 \subsubsection{\textbf{Implementation Details}}

-We select 15 bottles from ShapeNet~\cite{chang2015shapenet} with varying body and cap sizes, using 10 for training (Seen) and 5 for testing (Unseen).
+\szn{We deploy our bimanual bottle cap twisting task in the Isaac Gym simulation environment~\cite{makoviychuk2021isaac}.} We select 15 bottles from ShapeNet~\cite{chang2015shapenet} with varying body and cap sizes, using 10 for training (Seen) and 5 for testing (Unseen).
 Our \method runs on a system with an Intel Xeon Gold 6326 and an NVIDIA 3090.
 During pretraining, we use the AdamW optimizer with a learning rate of 2e-5.
 The mask ratios are set to $r_v = 0.75$, $r_c = 0.5$, and $r_a = 0.5$.
 Training with a minibatch size of 8 takes about 2 hours for 300 epochs.
-For RL, we run 400 parallel environments and train using the PPO algorithm for roughly 4500 iterations, requiring about 62 hours to train the dual-hand manipulation strategy network.
+For RL, the two-stage curriculum learning takes approximately 62 hours to learn the dual-hand manipulation strategy.
+In the first stage, we train the policy using PPO for 1000 iterations.
+The resulting model is then used as the initialization for the second stage, where we further train for 3500 iterations.